emmalong6/Capstone/README.md

 4. License

 ## Introduction
-These python scripts calculate frequency, grey code, and twos complement.
+Python scripts that calculate frequency, grey code, and twos complement.
 I designed these scripts for students taking Basic Computer Architecture class to practice their skills.
 These programs run directly from the command line.

 ## Installation
 * Download